bloominstituteoftechnology/Sprint-Challenge--Java-Fundamentals-piggybank/README.md

 ### Task 2: Project Requirements

+- [ ] You are creating a project from scratch!
+There is no initial project from where to start.
 - [ ] Using the wizard in IntelliJ, create a Java Spring Application
   - [ ] Name the application piggybank
   - [ ] Steps to remember in generating the initial application